^

 Osteomyelitis

-• 1: 20,000 for hospital statistics
+• 1:20,000 according to hospital statistics

-• The most frequently caused by gram-positive cocci
+• Most commonly caused by gram-positive cocci

-• Hematogenous spread (excluding vertebral injection)
+• Hematogenous spread (excluding vertebral injections)

 Discitis

-• Osteomyelitis and / or hematogenous spread
+• Osteomyelitis and/or hematogenous spread

 • Surgical or diagnostic procedures